-1 – Value your relationship.
+1 – Value the other person

 4 – Be KIND!

-Kindness builds trust and it creates a safety net for the relationship.
-I believe kindness should be “a given” in all close relationships and it should be how we relate to others in general.
-It is also Step #2 of the model, “I will be kind, not mean or sarcastic.”
-This step is critical to having and maintaining a healthy relationship.
-Think about this: if the other person doesn’t experience you as kind, they won’t fully trust you, and trust is a fundamental part of our significant relationships.
-Intimacy and vulnerability occur when we feel the other person “has our back.”
-Yet, as soon as trust is broken due to an unkind word or act, we immediately retreat, feeling that the relationship may not be safe.
-On the other hand, kindness brings hope to struggling relationships and it enables trust to build over time.
-Don’t underestimate the power of kindness.
+I believe that kindness should be a ‘given’ in all of our interactions, because it builds trust and creates a safety net for the relationship.
+“I am going to be kind, not mean or sarcastic” is Step #2 of The Relationship Protocol model.
+This step is critical to having and maintaining healthy relationships.
+Think about this: if the other person doesn’t experience you as kind, they won’t fully trust you.
+Trust is a requirement in any relationship, whether you’re engaging with a customer or your spouse.
+Intimacy and vulnerability occur when we feel that the other person “has our back.”
+On the other hand, as soon as trust is broken due to an unkind word or act, the other person will immediately retreat, feeling that the connection might not be safe.
+Kindness brings hope to struggling relationships, and it enables trust to build over time.
+Don’t underestimate the power of a kind gesture.

-5 – Don’t worry about “winning.”
+5 – Don’t worry about “Winning.”

 You should know: We care about your privacy and will never sell or share your information with anyone.
 As a bonus, you'll also be added to our mailing list so we can continue to send you valuable content and goodies!
 If at any time you wish to unsubscribe you can do so at the bottom of the email.